adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[004][Parallelism for free].md

 ### Standard Algorithms

 There are a multitude of algorithms available in the C++ Standard Template Library (STL).
 Cppreference is a good resource https://en.cppreference.com/w/cpp/algorithm.
-There's no need to have them all memorized but it's good to know what is available.
-There is a good chance that something already exists that will do what you need.
-It can save you a lot of time trying to implement it yourself and also make your code cleaner and more readable.
+There's no need to have them all memorized, but it's good to know what is available.
+There is a good chance that what you need to do already exists.
+It can save you a lot of time trying to implement it yourself, while making your code cleaner and more readable.

-The STL algorithms operate on a range of elements that you specify by providing an iterator to the first element and another to one past the last element.
+The STL algorithms operate on a range of elements specified by providing an iterator to the first element and another to one past the last element.
 The standard containers have methods for begin() and end() respectively.
 Consider the following example.

 ```cpp
 #include <vector>